 For more information, see our dedicated guide to backing up your iPhone.

 Step 2: Turn on your new iPhone and follow the setup wizard

-Turn on your new iPhone by pressing and holding (just for a second or two) the oblong on/off button at the top right of the device.
+Turn on your new iPhone by pressing and holding (just for a second or two) the on/off button on the top or upper-right of the device.
 Once the device is on, swipe where it says 'Slide to Set Up'.
 Apple will now take you through a number of options.

 First you'll need to choose your language, then your country or region, connect to Wi-Fi, enable Location Services, and then you get the option to Restore from iCloud Backup, Restore from iTunes Backup or Set Up as New iPhone.
 Since you have a backup, pick the relevant option.

 Now you're ready to copy the data you backed up on to your new device, depending on which backup method you used (find the relevant one below).

 When the restore process is complete, your device will restart.